floooh/floooh.github.io/_posts/2017-06-09-webassembly-demystified.md

 It's perfectly possible to create a "dom.h" C or C++ library to do typical "frontend programming" via WebAssembly, but this doesn't make sense if the motivation is performance, and C/C++ is probably not the nicest language for this.
-DOM manipulation might make more sense with other language that are meant as a Javascript replacement.
+DOM manipulation might make more sense with other languages that are meant as a Javascript replacement.

 #### Isn't WebAssembly useless for garbage collected languages?